Required COVID‑19 facial coverings

 Business Operations Services (BOS).
 The requestor shall select the Business Operations Request option, and attach the Supply Requisition form.

 - Hiring authorities shall submit requests for a 90-day supply.
-When program is down to a
+Submit another Supply Requisition Form when program is down to a 30-day supply.

 - CCHCS BOS will ship requested facial coverings no later than the next business day.

 As a reminder, non-institution leadership shall continue to monitor staff for compliance with facial coverings.
 Supervisors and managers shall utilize the progressive discipline process as outlined in the California Code of Regulations, Title 15, section 3392, Employee Discipline, and the Department Operations Manual (DOM), Article 22, Employee Discipline, to address staff who fail to comply with these directives.
-Supervisors and managers are also reminded to utilize DOM section 33030.8, Causes for Corrective Action, and section 33030.9, Causes for Adverse Action.
+Supervisors and managers should utilize DOM section 33030.8, Causes for Corrective Action, and section 33030.9, Causes for Adverse Action.

-Current facial covering directives are posted on Lifeline.
+View current facial covering directives on Lifeline.
 This directive will be regularly reviewed and revised as necessary based on response to the COVID-19 pandemic.

 For questions or concerns, please contact your respective supervisor or manager.